jheyman/blog/pages/GraphViewerWidget/index.md

 ---
 {% include JB/setup %}

 After developing the [wireless water meter]({{ site.baseurl }}/pages/WirelessWaterMeter), I wanted to have an associated graphical front-end to visualize the water usage history.
 The obvious choice for my context was to develop an Android-based application so as to be able to integrate this graphical viewer in our [home hub tablet]({{ site.baseurl }}/pages/HomeHubTablet).
 As for other applications already hosted on this tablet (e.g. [PostitListWidget]({{ site.baseurl }}/pages/PostitListWidget) or [ShoppingListWidget]({{ site.baseurl }}/pages/ShoppingListWidget)), I decided to implement this viewer as a widget, not a regular android app.
-This makes things significantly more complex to develop, but this is balanced by the convenience to have all information available at all times on a unique screen (no need to explicitly launch/exit an application manually), which I think makes more sense for a screen on the wall.<br><br>
+This makes things significantly more complex to develop, but this is balanced by the convenience to have all information available at all times on a unique screen (no need to explicitly launch/exit an application manually), which I think makes more sense for a screen on the wall.<br>

 * TOC
 {:toc}